 Who doesn’t love a free day out!
 Perth is so crammed with fun free things to do that it was hard to get it down to just 30!
 Free school holiday activities in Perth could be plane spotting, beach days out and days at the park.
 Write down your favourite free holiday ideas so your next school holidays you will have the long list of the best things you can do in Perth without spending a dime.

-July school holidays in Western Australia are Saturday 3 July to Sunday 18 July 2021.
+Summer school holidays in Western Australia are Friday 17 December 2022 to Sunday 30 January 2022.

 As with everything at the moment, please check with the venue directly (either by their website or social media pages) to ensure they are open during the times you wish to attend.
 You should also check their current policy around advanced bookings, entry requirements/timings and social distancing rules.